Dunkin' Donuts: Canada

+Baskin-Robbins, a subsidiary of Dunkin' Brands, continues to operate stores across Canada.

+On May 12, 2026, Montreal-based franchisor Foodtastic agreed with American company Inspire Brands, owner of Dunkin', to open hundreds of Canadian locations in late 2026 or early 2027 after an absence of eight years in Canada.

 International

 By March 2014, Dunkin' Donuts' largest international market was South Korea, representing nearly 40 percent of all international sales.
 With over 900 outlets in the country, it had three times as many as McDonald's and about a third more than Starbucks.
-South Korea is home to Dunkin' Donuts' only coffee roasting plant outside the U.S. Still, the company sees China and its vastly larger population as the more lucrative opportunity.
+South Korea is home to Dunkin' Donuts' only coffee roasting plant outside the U.S. The company still sees China and its vastly larger population as the more lucrative opportunity.
 In 2008, Dunkin' Donuts opened its first restaurant in Shanghai, representing the first step in its China expansion strategy.
 By March 2014, it had about 50 stores in the country and an agreement to open 100 more over the next five years.
+The operation in China is under a franchise agreement with Jollibee Foods Cooperation, but only seven stores were opened in Beijing, opposed to the planned 100.
+In 2022, Jollibee announced that it will end the Dunkin Donuts franchise in China to allow expansions into other markets in other regions.
+Since then, stores started to close and as of 2025, there are no Dunkin stores in mainland China.

-In Australia, Dunkin' Donuts opened in the 1980s but by the late 2000s, they had left the Australian market.
+In Australia, Dunkin' Donuts opened in the 1980s, but by the late 2000s, they had left the Australian market.
 In 2014, Dunkin' Brands global chairman Nigel Travis said there were no plans in the short term to return the brand to the Australian market.
 Baskin-Robbins, a subsidiary of Dunkin' Brands, continues to exist in the country.

 In Brazil, Dunkin' Donuts opened its first building in 1980.
 In 2013, it planned to open 25 franchises in the country.

 In Colombia, Dunkin' Donuts opened its first store in Bogotá in 1983.
 By 2015, Dunkin' Donuts operated more than 100 stores only in the capital city of the country.
 As of February 2016, it operates more than 150 stores around the country including locations in the cities of Medellín, Cali, Ibagué, Pereira, Manizales and Barranquilla.